-A data exchange mechanism is available to import data from the Vivado® power analysis feature into Xilinx Power Estimator (XPE).
-This data exchange mechanism is available for the Kintex UltraScale, Virtex UltraScale, Artix-7 (including Artix-7 Automotive), Kintex-7, Virtex-7, and Zynq-7000 AP SoC device families.
+A data exchange mechanism is available to import data from the Vivado[®] power analysis feature into Xilinx Power Estimator (XPE).
+This data exchange mechanism is available for the 7 Series, UltraScale and UltraScale+ device families.

 This flow is useful in the following cases: